-A Pettman DARE Fellowship provides a fully funded year of applied research in the Education department at Opera North and at the University of Leeds, before progressing to the next stage of a career in music education.
+A Pettman DARE Fellowship provides a fully funded year of applied research in the Education department at Opera North and at the University of Leeds.

 As a Pettman Dare Fellow you are registered as a taught post-graduate student at the University of Leeds, at the School of Performance and Cultural Industries in the Faculty of Arts, Humanities and Cultures.